inkle/ink/Documentation/WritingWithInk.md

 ## 2) Logic

-Obviously, our global variables are not intended constant, so we need a syntax for altering them.
+Obviously, our global variables are not intended to be constants, so we need a syntax for altering them.

 Since by default, any text in an **ink** script is printed out directly to the screen, we use a markup symbol to indicate that a line of content is intended meant to be doing some numerical work, we use the `~` mark.